 To apply for this position, please submit a resume, cover letter, and three professional references to firstname.lastname@example.org.

-MAJOR FUNCTIONS AND RESPONSIBILITIES The Primary School Assistant Principal is a 12-month position, with key responsibilities outlined below.
-The Principal and/or Associate Head of School may assign additional duties in support of School objectives.
+MAJOR FUNCTIONS AND RESPONSIBILITIES The Primary School Homeroom Teacher’s key responsibilities are outlined below.
+The Principal and/or Assistant Principal may assign additional duties in support of School objectives.

 Represents WIS in a manner that reflects the Mission and the Core Beliefs of Learning.

 Works with management and staff in a constructive, collaborative, and cooperative manner.